Roger Bissiere – Composition Verte, Rouge, Noire

 Engraved by Fiorini (“Fiorini Sculpt) in the plate.

-Condition: There are two prounounced tape stains in the upper right and upper left hand corners (well outside the image).
+Condition: The image is clear and bright.
+There are two pronounced tape stains in the upper right and upper left hand corners (well outside the image).
 They can be seen as the yellow spots on the outer upper portions of the second image.
+(See below)